Zane-dev16/BD-projeto-E2/README.md

 2. To contribute, place SQL queries in existing SQL files or create a new SQL file in the `data/` folder.

-3. You can verify the changes made through new SQL files by restarting the container.
+3. You can verify the changes made through your added SQL code by restarting the container.

 4. Once you're changes are ready, commit and push them to the repository.